 Understanding the fundamentals of term life insurance can help you make more informed decisions about what your family will need.
 Taking a little time to learn now can help you protect your family in the future.
 The terms below can help you get to know more about term life insurance:

-- Cost: Term life insurance is often the most affordable type of life insurance.
+- What does it cost?
+Term life insurance is often the most affordable type of life insurance.
 Your monthly payment is mostly based upon personal health history, age, term and amount of coverage.

-- Term: Your policy's "term" is the set amount of time you have life insurance coverage at the same premium level.
+- How long is the term?
+Your policy's "term" is the set amount of time you have life insurance coverage at the same premium level.
 Typically, a term life insurance policy's term ranges from 10 to 30 years.

-- Coverage: This is the payment amount your beneficiary will receive if you pass away while the policy is active.
+- What is term coverage?
+This is the payment amount your beneficiary will receive if you pass away while the policy is active.
 Your beneficiary can use this payment to help with housing and childcare costs or other expenses.
-Typically, this payment is tax exempt.1
+Typically, this payment is tax exempt.1 See Term Life Insurance 101.

 Keep in mind that the longer you wait to convert your policy from term to permanent, the more expensive it may be.
 Because you become more expensive to insure as you age, if you purchase a policy in your twenties, your monthly premium will most likely be lower than those who purchase a policy in their fifties.